Aleksandras Štromas

 Alexander Shtromas (Aleksandras Štromas; 4 April 1931 in Kaunas, Lithuania – 12 June 1999 in Chicago) was a prominent Lithuanian political scientist, dissident, professor and author.

-Alexander Štromas was a cousin of Irena Veisaite, Holocaust survivor and later Lithuanian scholar of German literature.
+Alexander Štromas was a cousin of Irena Veisaitė, Holocaust survivor and later Lithuanian scholar of German literature.
 Irena's mother and Alexander's father were siblings.

 Biography

 Shtromas was born in Kaunas, Lithuania.
 During the Nazi occupation of Lithuania he was imprisoned in the ghetto.
 After he was saved from the ghetto, Shtromas was harbored by Antanas Sniečkus.
 He studied at Vilnius University, and later finished at Moscow State University.
 In 1964 Shtromas defended his doctoral thesis in law.
 Soon afterward Shtromas became a critic of the Soviet regime and was forced to emigrate.
 In 1973 he settled in the United Kingdom.
 There, he was appointed to a position in the Department of Peace Studies at the University of Bradford by Adam Curle.
 He later worked at Salford University, and, until his death, at Hillsdale College.
-Aleksandras Shtromas died on 12 June 1999 in the US.
+Aleksandras Shtromas died on 12 June 1999 in the US, and was interred in Petrašiūnai Cemetery in Kaunas.
 A book with tributes by fellow dissidents, academic colleagues and former students (mainly in English but also in Lithuanian and Russian) was published in 2008 in Lithuania, edited by Leonidas Donskis (XX a. žmogus: Aleksandro Štromo portretai).